 Ashley Mackey

-Ashley Mackey is a Community Journalist for ABC7 Eyewitness News.
+Ashley Mackey is a general assignment reporter for ABC7 Eyewitness News.
 She joined the team in August 2019 after reporting and anchoring in Phoenix, Arizona, for Cronkite News on Arizona PBS.

 Ashley earned her master's degree in sports journalism from the Walter Cronkite School of Journalism and Mass Communication and her bachelor's degree in broadcast journalism from the University of Montana.
 At Montana, she studied on a full-ride tennis scholarship, and when she graduated from there, she traveled the world playing professional tennis for two years.